 The final months of the calendar year are an opportunity for small businesses to maximize their sales and profits by targeting holiday shoppers.
-Getting a head start on your holiday sale plans several months in advance can ensure you're prepared to make the most of the upcoming shopping season.
+Getting ready for the holidays several months in advance can ensure you're prepared to make the most of the upcoming shopping season.

 Here's why it’s so important for retailers to start holiday season preparations early and some strategies you can use to set yourself up for success.